 Council properties (except for HRA and parks) moved to corporate function for repair, maintenance planning and budgets transferred.
 There has been a significant increase of number of properties moving to the Corporate Landlord Function which has resulted in a sharp increase in work streams.
 Condition and compliance surveys completed and loaded on Concerto database.
-The Estates Module remains outstanding on Concerto.
-This is a significant module which will assist with the management of leases and other property related matters, it is resource intensive and currently does not have adequate resources allocated to be able to progress.
-Resource has been identified to move this module on however it is unclear if this should progress given the proposed change of IT systems to Microsoft 365.
+The Estates Module is live and being populated with current data, training for officers is due to be undertaken in January 2022.
+This is a significant module which will assist with the management of leases and other property related matters and its implementation represents a significant step forward in the management strategy for the estates.
+It is unclear how this module will be impacted by the proposed change of IT systems to Microsoft 365.
 The Management module of Concerto is now live and although the implementation has been and remains labour intensive its use is generally a success.
 A draft Corporate Landlord Policy and a draft Corporate Landlord Procedure have been drafted, but can only be finalised once the resourcing requirements of the Corporate Property Team are agreed.
 The Facilities management function was brought back in house in April 2020 and Corporate Property Team restructure needs to be finalised to strengthen the capacity of the service.
 There is particular concern that vital roles are being undertaken by contract staff with no contingency or succession planning possible.
 In addition there is a lack of resource where posts remain vacant and where new resource is required to undertake a greater workload both within the Corporate Property and FM teams.
-A lack of resource in the Facilities Management (FM) Team with much increased work load particularly within the security team is a major risk with additional shifts having to be covered by on call agency.
+A lack of resource in the FM Team with much increased work load particularly within the security team is a major risk with additional shifts having to be covered by on call agency.
 FM Team would be further impacted in event of COVID outbreak within the teams, security at Civic Offices and Wardens at Thameside would be covered by contractor.
 Mailroom and reprographics would be major impact but would need to reduce service initially and call on wider team for assistance.
+Added to this the considerable drain in the last guarter on the FM team in completing the declutter and reorganisation of CO2 there is significant pressure on officers time.